 Summertime means farmer’s markets and novel foods.
 While there are a ton of approaches to nutrition in athletes, pretty much everyone agrees that adding in some fruits and vegetables is a good idea.
 Your local farmer’s market is a great chance to find a new nutritious food and learn how to incorporate into a dish.
 Most people working at farmer’s markets love to give you tips on how to cook up some foods that may be new to you, so don’t be afraid to ask “What the heck do you do with this?”
 More nutrient-dense foods means a healthier, less inflamed body, which will help improve your performance.

 It’s extremely important to take some time off no matter what sport you compete in.
 Catching up on rest and allowing your body to fully recoup can be invaluable for staving off overuse injuries and preventing burnout.
 Resting is probably the hardest thing for most athletes to do, but it can go a long ways towards helping you excel when the regular season rolls around.

 What do you plan on trying this summer?
 Let us know in the comments!

-If you are experiencing any aches or pains, stop by any Athletico Physical Therapy for a Complimentary Injury Screening.
-Athletico Physical Therapy can evaluate your aches/pains and provide you with options for continued care.
-Your screen will be performed by a licensed physical or occupational therapist or athletic trainer.
-Request an appointment today!
+If you are experiencing any aches or pains, stop by any Athletico Physical Therapy for a Free Injury Screening.
+We can evaluate your aches/pains and provide you with options for continued care.